shieladixon/RC2014-TMS9918A/README.md

 J B Langston's repo also contains the files for making the video card.
 If you prefer, I'm supplying the module built and tested (with Mr Langston's permission) complete with video chip here: https://www.tindie.com/products/30454/

+## A list of some of the binaries

+3DMM.COM / 3DMM.IHX - a port of the classic game.
+"He is hunting you..."

+MAZOGS.COM / MAZOGS.IHX - another port of a classic game.

+FERN.COM - Barnesley fern, plotted in bitmap mode

+GTC.COM / GTC32.IHX - my own game, Grand Theft Cygnus.
+Steal as many of the Queen's swans as you can without her catching you

+TMSLIFE.COM / TMSLIFE.IHX - a fast-moving version of Conway's Life.

+ASCII.COM / ASCII.IHX - simple demonstration of the two-colour 40-column text mode.
+The program just loads and displays a character set.

+MANDEL.COM / MANDEL.IHX - mandelbrot using the TMS colour bitmap mode

+NYAN.COM / NYAN.IHX - Brilliant demo featuring AY sound.
+NYANGB.COM and NYANCHEESE.COM are variations, see J B Langston's repository for the source and more possible variations.

+PLASMA.COM / PLASMA.IHX - another brilliant demo featuring a fast-moving plasma effect.

 ## Viewing the .sc2 and .sc3 image files

 For CPM, sc2view.com will take the .sc2 filename as an argument - eg sc2view arnie.sc2.
 Ditto for sc3view.com